Community Organizing Case Study : The Creative Roundtable

 Who did I collaborate with?
 My co-founder, Jehn Glynn, and our mentor, Mark Grimes.

 Who were the stakeholders affected by my work?
 Paid members of the weekly accountability meeting, Free members of Meetup group, NedSpace Co-working Office Members, and Greater Portland creative community.

 BUILDING A COMMUNITY

 I’ve started dozens of organizations throughout my life.
-In 4th grade, I used my first PC to print a gossip newspaper that I sold for a quarter to my peers on the playground.
+In 4th grade, I used my first PC to print a school newspaper that I sold for a quarter to my peers on the playground.
 In high school, I was the president of the debate team, acting in community theater, and hanging out at concerts in the local music scene.
-In college, I organized an “Art Social” where I showed the work of 30+ emerging artists, including Michael Donovan, Emmy Star Brown, and Brett Manning.
-My most recent community endeavor is The Tape Escape, making use of the found mixtapes I’ve collected since 2000.
+In college, I organized an “Art Social,” where I showed the work of 30+ emerging artists, including Michael Donovan, Emmy Star Brown, and Brett Manning.
+My most recent community endeavor is a radio show called The Tape Escape, making use of the found cassette mixtapes I’ve collected since 2000.